chrysn/aiocoap/doc/guidedtour.rst

 development, but introduce you to asynchronous programming and explain some CoAP concepts along with the aiocoap API.

+If you are already familiar with asynchronous programming and/or some other concepts involved, or if you prefer reading code to reading tutorials, you might want to go after the :doc:`examples` instead.

 First, some tools
 -----------------